S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Background

 \subsection{Buffered optimization and reliability method}

-The paper \cite{borm22} recently proposed a framework of reliability-based optimization, namely {\it buffered optimization and reliability method} (BORM).
+The paper \cite{borm22} recently proposed a framework for reliability-based optimization, namely {\it buffered optimization and reliability method} (BORM).
 Being traced back to \cite{bpf10}, BORM replaces the failure probability in (\ref{rbo:basic_const}) by the buffered failure probability.
 While details can be found in the references, this section presents a brief illustration that is directly related to the following discussions.

-Above all, the two failure probabilities are distinguished by how the threshold value of limit-state functions is defined to determine a failure event.
+The two failure probabilities are distinguished by how the threshold value of limit-state functions is defined to determine a failure event.
 According to the conventional probability, this threshold is fixed at 0.
 In contrast, the buffered probability defines such threshold as a quantile value whose associated superquantile is 0.
 In more detail, consider a random variable $Y$ and its CDF $F_Y(y)$.
 Then, the $\alpha$-quantile of $Y$, $q_\alpha$ is defined as \begin{linenomath*}

 \end{linenomath*} provided that $F_Y$ is strictly increasing; a similar definition holds in general.
 The $\alpha$-superquantile, denoted by $\bar{q}_\alpha$, is defined as the average value of $Y$ beyond $q_\alpha$, i.e.,\footnote{If $Y$ is continuously distributed, then $\bar{q}_\alpha$ is equivalent to the conditional mean $\mathds{E}[Y|Y\geq q_\alpha]$.} \begin{linenomath*}